yOyOeK1/oiyshTerminal/ySS_calibration/sites/music_sync/README.md

-# music sinc
+# music sync

 Bum bumbum bum bum.
 It's nice to have nice sound system rigdup.
 In my case I have a car stereo with bluethooth, bluetooth speaker and many other devices with wifi and spekers.
 YYY what?
-Phone/ tablet / laptop / every thing with web brawser and working speaker will do!
+Phone/ tablet / laptop / every thing with web browser and working speaker will do!

 ## Master plan! bum bum.

 ![](./sMainList.png)

-All devices are on music sinc site.
+All devices are on music sync site.
 Someone is becoming **Me master!** Selecting song from list and on all connected devices speakers are is use now, ~~sync and playing in union!

 Bum bum.